ovguyo/sentiment-analysis/README.md

   - Configs for customer sentiment classification
   - Evaluation code

-Modifications were applied on train.py and model.py scripts which are used in the jupyter notebook.
+Modifications were applied on train.py, model.py scripts and configs which are used in the jupyter notebook.

 ## Usage